mdmtk/docs/beta/source/guide/xml/generate.md

 		</characteristic>
 	</wap-provisioningdoc>

-The MDM client would use this XML module for each application it wishes to install and replace the `APK` parm's value `/storage/sdcard1/placeholder.apk` each time with the 'real' value.
+The MDM client would use this Request XML Document for each application it wishes to install and replace the `APK` parm's value `/storage/sdcard1/placeholder.apk` each time with the 'real' value.

-The **Uninstall Application** XML module would look something like:
+The **Uninstall Application** Request XML Document in this example would be:

 	:::xml
 	<wap-provisioningdoc>